47deg/i-have-a-problem-with-sbt/README.md

 As everything will happen on my machine, which will also be running all the streaming stuff in parallel, please avoid submitting problems such as "my computer crashes everytime I load this project", otherwise everybody will have an unpleasant time.

 Also, it should go without saying, but **it is your responsiblity to make sure that nothing confidential is added to this public repository**.

+Finally, a disclaimer: I may not be able to solve your problem in a timely manner, mostly because I'm not an almighty sbt wizard but also because I'd prefer to go through as many problems as possible.
+But in any case, I'll do my best as to give you as many hints as possible toward solving it.
+After all, the journey matters more than the destination.